 Government Statistical Service – a four-year scheme that combines specialist work such as collecting and analysing data with building leadership skills.

-Houses of Parliament – a varied four-year scheme in which you'll work directly with politicians to support the democratic process.
+Houses of Parliament – a scheme lasting between two and four years (depending on when you get promoted) in which you'll work directly with politicians to support the democratic process.

-Project delivery – this scheme lasts up to four years – you can leave early if you're ready for promotion before this.
-You'll work on a range of placements, including one outside the Civil Service.
+Project delivery – this scheme lasts up to four years.
+You can leave early if you're ready for promotion before this.
+You'll work on important projects; a previous project delivery fast streamer, for instance, acted as assistant project manager for the High Speed Rail project.

 Science and engineering – this specialist scheme lasts at least three years.
-During this time, you'll work in a variety of postings, including one outside the Civil Service.
 To apply, you'll need a doctorate or masters in any science or engineering discipline, or be a chartered engineer or scientist registered by one of the professional institutions licensed by the Engineering Council or by the Science Council.
+On this stream, you’ll work on using scientific knowledge and evidence to inform clear recommendations for decision makers.

 Graduate careers in intelligence